jsmarkus/node-webkit-sdk/README.md

 Patience!
 It will download latest releases of node-webkit for all platforms and installjammer.

+    Note: if you need another version of node-webkit, you may specify `-Dnw-version=X.Y.Z` option with `ant sdk`.

 Create first project:

     ant create -Dtemplate=default -Ddir=/home/user/project1